alkesh26/blog/content/posts/leetcode-word-search.md

            3 >= 3
            true

-Step 18: // Here we have covered all chars of the string "SEE" and found in the grid.
+Step 18: // Here we have covered all chars of the string 'SEE' and found in the grid.
          // So we return true from this recursive calls and return to exist function.

 So the answer we return is true.